aptos-foundation/AIPs/aips/aip-11-Move Objects.md

 Objects are built with the following considerations:

-- Allow for storing ownership of heterogeneous types: `OwnerRef`.
+- Simplified storage interface for heterogeneous types.
 - Enable a rich and dynamic data model while limited impact on storage, i.e., storage should not take up more than effectively a single resource (storage slot): see Resource Groups AIP.
-- Data is immobile but ownership still remains portable: storing data in resources and ownership within `OwnerRef`.
+- Data is immobile but ownership is still flexible.
 - Make easily usable from entry functions: each object is stored at an address, which is a supported API type.
 - Offer rich set of capabilities: the `Ref` model.
 - Support emitting events directly: directly built-in.
 - Simplified access to storage avoiding costly deserialization, serialization: resources, once loaded, have limited costs associated with future access.
-- Objects are fully deletable.
+- Objects are deletable.
-- Objects must be fully instantiated at creation time and cannot have new resources added afterward
+- Support assistance modes that allow external entities to manage assets on behalf of owners.

 ### Object Lifecycle